the-red-feather/thesis/P1/thesis-context-definition.md

     - Npm ?
   - How to handle types between multiple, unrelated `wasm` libraries?

-- B : Ergonomic Aspect
+- B : Ergonomic Aspects
   - What are existing ways of geodata processing?
     - _Who_ uses _What_ and _Why_?
   - What lessons can be learned from existing VPL's?